kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 tree plugin that implements the PostFilter interface (namely the DRA Plugin).
 We expect owners of out of tree PostFilters to follow with their own implementations.

-We will introduce additional safety check during the initialization, that will output a warning log line when we detect plugins that implement PostFilter interface without implementing PodGroupPostFilter interface.
+We will introduce additional safety check during the initialization, that will output an error log line when we detect plugins that implement PostFilter interface without implementing PodGroupPostFilter interface.
+This check will be only enabled when `GenericWorkload` feature gate is enabled.

 The evaluation of PodGroupPostFilter plugins will reuse the same logic as the PostFilter one.
 Mainly, the plugins will be executed in the same order as they appear in the scheduler configuration,